eu-digital-identity-wallet/eudi-lib-jvm-openid4vp-kt/README.md

     when (dispatchOutcome) {
       is DispatchOutcome.RedirectURI -> TODO("Caller must redirect the user to '${dispatchOutcome.value}'")
       is DispatchOutcome.VerifierResponse.Accepted -> TODO("Verifier/RP successfully received authorization error response.
-Caller must redirect user to '${dispatchOutcome.redirectURI}'")
-      DispatchOutcome.VerifierResponse.Rejected -> TODO("Verifier/RP did not receive or rejected the authorization error response.")
+Caller must redirect user to '${dispatchOutcome.redirectURI}'") is DispatchOutcome.VerifierResponse.Rejected -> TODO("Verifier/RP did not receive or rejected the authorization error response.")
     }
   }
 }